alana-gaughan/ISS_tracker/README.md

 ## The Data

 The data is called ISS trajectory Data and can be found on Nasa's Spot the Station (1).
-This data contains:
-1. A header which describes ...
-2. A metadata section which ...
-3. A comment section for useful information about launches of the ISS or anything else
-4. A list of about 6000 state vectors.
-These contain the predicted time, position, and speed of the ISS over a time span of about 15 days.
+This data contains list of about 6000 state vectors that can help track the international space station's location and speed.
+The state vectors contain the predicted time, position, and speed of the ISS over a time span of about 15 days.
 It is updated approximately 3 times per week so that it stays accurate.
 It can be accessed at this url [https://spotthestation.nasa.gov/trajectory_data.cfm](https://spotthestation.nasa.gov/trajectory_data.cfm).
 It can be exported as a xml or a txt.

 ## How to Run